Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 Table 3.13: SwConnector
 Table 3.14: AssemblySwConnector
 Table 3.15: DelegationSwConnector

+<-------------- multimodal context
+This diagram illustrates a Composition SW Component that delegates two data ports through an inner Application SW Component, using PassThroughSwConnectors to forward input data to a Runnable (“RunA1”) and then emit an output trigger back to the outer world.

+• Component hierarchy
+  – A CompositionSwComponent contains one ApplicationSwComponent (AtomicSwComponentType)
+  – Outer and inner ports are linked via DelegationSwConnectors and PassThroughSwConnectors

+• Ports & interfaces
+  – External ports on the Composition: one ProvidedPortPrototype (>>) and one RequiredPortPrototype (▷) on each side
+  – Internal ports on the Application SWC: corresponding AbstractProvidedPortPrototype and AbstractRequiredPortPrototype
+  – DataInterface instances map the ports; connectors: DelegationSwConnector (to composition boundary) and PassThroughSwConnector (between inner ports)

+• Data flow
+  – Incoming data arrives at the inner RPort, passes through to RunA1 as an argument (dashed arrow)
+  – RunA1 is activated by an RTO timing event, produces a “Trigger” on the inner PPort
+  – The trigger is passed through to the external PPort and delivered to downstream components

+• Key AUTOSAR concepts
+  – RunnableEntity (“RunA1”) with InternalTriggeringPoint (RTO)
+  – AbstractProvided/RequiredPortPrototypes, DataInterfaces, DelegationSwConnector, PassThroughSwConnector
+  – Event-driven vs. data-triggered invocation, port-based communication

+• Scenario
+  – Demonstrates a pass-through use case: forwarding raw data into an application runnable and routing its event-triggered output unchanged to an external consumer. ---------------------->
 Figure 3.9: Use case for PassThroughSwConnector (I) Table 3.16: PassThroughSwConnector
 Figure 3.10: Connectors

+<-------------- multimodal context
+This diagram illustrates a Composition SWC using a PassThroughSwConnector pattern: it exposes client-server interfaces on its outer ports that are directly delegated to an inner Application SWC’s matching ports via DelegationSwConnectors and a PortInterfaceMapping, enabling transparent forwarding of operation calls and responses without additional composition-level logic.

+- Component hierarchy – one CompositionSwComponent encapsulates a single ApplicationSwComponent; child ports are linked to parent ports by DelegationSwConnectors.
+- Ports & interfaces – two outer Provided ports (PPorts, “>>” icon) and one outer Required port (RPort, “>” icon) on the composition; inner ApplicationSwComponent defines corresponding AbstractProvidedPortPrototype and AbstractRequiredPortPrototype typed by a ClientServerInterface.
+- Data flow – client sends an asynchronous server call to the composition’s RPort, which is delegated to the inner RPort; the inner PPort returns the result back through the composition’s PPort.
+- Key AUTOSAR concepts – DelegationSwConnector, PortInterfaceMapping, AbstractProvidedPortPrototype/AbstractRequiredPortPrototype, ClientServerInterface, AsynchronousServerCallPoint/ReturnsEvent.
+- Scenario – a transparent container pattern that groups and re-exposes an SWC’s interface unchanged for layering, reuse, or packaging. ---------------------->
 Figure 3.11: Use case for PassThroughSwConnector (II)

 [TPS_SWCT_01079] SwConnector (cid:100) Note that CompositionSwComponent